DHTMLX/scheduler-booking-go/README.md

 }
 ```

-### DELETE /doctors/reservations/{id}

-Deletes reservation

-#### URL Params:

-- id [required] - ID of the reservation to be deleted

 # Features

+### Booking schedules

+If the schedule encompasses midnight and there is enough time for a time slot after it, then the schedule is divided into two parts

 ### Used slots

-Booking processes only exact matches of used slots for the doctor.
-If the booked slot does not equal one of the slots, then the two closest slots will be booked (given that they are relevant)
+Booking processes only matches exact used slots for the doctor.
+If the booked slot does not match any of the slots, the two closest relevant slots will be booked instead

 # Config